1brah1m-aba512/Emoji-Creator/README.md

 - Demonstrates information hiding and encapsulation.

 ## Requirements
-- A suitable .ppm file viewer such as gimp is stringly advised to be used to see the image clearly
+- A suitable .ppm file viewer such as gimp is strongly advised to be used to see the image clearly

 ## How to Run
 1. Clone the repository: `git clone https://github.com/yourusername/EmojiCreator.git`